kgabinete08/fcc-imagesearch/README.md

 ## Imagesearch Abstraction Microservice

-This project is part of the backend certification for **freeCodecamp**.
-If you are working on this same project from freeCodecamp, feel free to have a look, but please no copy ~~pasta~~ pasting. :smile:
+This project is part of the backend certification for **freeCodeCamp**.
+If you are working on this same project from freeCodeCamp, feel free to have a look, but please no copy ~~pasta~~ pasting. :smile:

 `npm start` to start the app